 We have all been angry.
 You want to scream, or shout.
 It builds up inside and the only thing you can think to do is get it all out.
 (That rhymed, impressed?)
 Well, anger is natural.
 But unfortunately, anger makes do this we regret later.
 We have all said stuff that we didn’t mean and ended up hurting someone close to us.

 Now, sometimes our anger is justified.
 There are issues in this world that we should be angry about.
-Racism is something to angry about, for example.
+Racism, equal rights, etc... are things to be angry about, for example.

-What we are interest in here are all the times you got angry and then later thought “Man, I probably shouldn’t have shouted at my brother for breathing”
+What we are focusing on here, are all the times you got angry and then later thought “Man, I probably shouldn’t have shouted at my brother for breathing.”

-If you think it is time to change, here some things you can do.
+If you think it is time to change, here are some things you can do.

 Firstly, don’t lash out.
 Rather, become aware of your thoughts and feelings when you get angry.
 Then, try your absolute best not to do or say the first thing that pops into your head (probably the second and third thing as well.
 Yeah, don’t do those).
 This will help you act in a way that you probably want regret later.

-Good luck and forgive your brother for breathing – it is about time.
+Good luck and forgive your brother for breathing – it's about time.